Yousaf Ajab Baloch

 Editor in Chief

 Yousaf Ajab Baloch is founder and Editor-in-Chief of The Balochistan Point, born in Balochistan’s historic city of Kalat.
 Ajab holds a Master’s degree in International Relations and Brahui literature.
-Currently, he is M.Phil Scholar at University of Balochistan and doing is his reach on ‘ Literary Contribution of Brahui Journalism’.
+Currently, he is M.Phil Scholar at University of Balochistan and doing his reach on ‘ Literary Contribution of Brahui Journalism’.
 He completed a short-term Educational Programme in Journalism in 2009, from Allama Iqbal Open University with journalistic language, editing, editorial writing, feature writing, column and review writing.

 Yousaf worked for three years as staff writer for The The Baloch Hal, the first online English newspaper of Balochistan, He also worked as a reporter and Sub-Editor at English Magazine Monthly Bolan Voice in 2009 and 2010.
 Prior to English Journalism Yousaf contributed to editorial pages of Daily Azadi Quetta and Daily Asaap Quetta in Urdu language and wrote a weekly column “Qeqan Nama”, focusing Baluchistan’s social and political issues.